ishawijenayaka/TestNewsApp/README.md

 Feature

-Display new title and author name
+Display new title and author name.
-Dark mode and light mode compatibility
+Dark mode and light mode compatibility.
-Add some animation
+Add some animation.
-Default news category is Google related news
+Default news category is Google related news.
-Simple Search function for find other news
+Simple Search function for find other news.
-Basic login page without database and simple error checking Include one unit test for API call
+Basic login page without database and simple error checking.
+Include one unit test for API call.

 Technology used